-d.
-Motions on discovery, scheduling, and extension of deadlines.
-Deadlines established by order remain in effect even upon the filing of a motion for extension.
-Submit such motions well in advance of any impending deadline.
+- d.
+Motions on discovery and scheduling issues.
+Don't bring a motion on discovery or scheduling disputes absent alternate permission obtained under Section 15. - Deadlines established by order remain in effect even upon the filing of a motion for extension.
+Submit such motions well in advance of any impending deadline. - e.
+Motions to seal.
+Filings under seal are disfavored.
+Proceed under Section 12 if believed necessary.